JonathanWThom/agen/README.md

 ## Installation & Usage

 Install with `gem install agen` and then run `agen` to build your aliases.
+Use `agen -h` to see available options.

 Right now, this will only work with `zsh`, but support for other shells is on the very lengthy todo list.
+By default, agen reads from `.zsh_history` and writes to `.zshrc`.

 ## Development